skinny85/eol-blog/src/articles/2017/specnaz-1_2-released.md

 ### That's it!

-Those are all of the new features introduced in Specnaz 1.2.
+Those are all of the new features introduced in [Specnaz](https://github.com/skinny85/specnaz) `1.2`.
 Of course, all of them are available in [Kotlin](https://kotlinlang.org/) in addition to Java.

 Happy 2018!